HomeTimeline

 1923 Ku Klux Klan holds "all-day festivities" at the Edgewood Lake, only a few miles from Rosedale Park.
 The event becomes "one of the largest Klan gatherings ever" with large crowds, aerial performances, barbecue and Klan delegations from six states (Summe, 44-45).
 Spectators were invited to watch the initiation ceremony that night from afar, which was concluded with red, white and blue fireworks.

-1926 Bishop Martienne Montgomery becomes principal of the Rosedale School and will remain so until 1967.
+1926 Bishop Martienne (B.M.)
+Montgomery becomes principal of the Rosedale School and will remain so until 1967.

-1926 Establishment of the city of Homewood, combined Edgewood, Grove Park and Rosedale.
-Movement for this incorporation led by Charles S. Rice, the "father of Homewood."
+1926 Establishment of the City of Homewood, combined Edgewood, Grove Park and Rosedale.
+Charles S. Rice, the "father of Homewood," spearheaded the movement to incorporate the three neighborhoods.

 1930s Several fires cause the Rosedale School to burn down.
 When the school is under repair, students attended class in the Rosedale Churches: Bethel AME, Friendship Baptist Church and Union Baptist Church.

-1939 After two fires, Rosedale deeds the school to the Jefferson County Board of Education.
+1939 After the second fire, Rosedale deeds the school to the Jefferson County Board of Education.

 1944 A new school, made of stone, is constructed by the Works Progress Administration.
 The building still stands today.